 Brad Nace is an aggressive, hard hitting lawyer whose caseload ranges from the most simplistic to the

 Because we operate at the intersection of law, business, and family issues, we utilize multiple channels to advocate for – and advance – our clients’ interests.

-The firm employs experts and professionals in the fields of finance, business valuation, investigations, and mental health professionals.
+The firm employs experts and professionals in the fields of finance, business valuation, investigations, remedies, and mental health professionals.